rafat/domainforge/README.md

 ## Project Overview

-DomainForge is a no-code platform for creating beautiful, SEO-optimized sales pages for Doma-tokenized domains with integrated on-chain negotiation via real-time chat.
+DomainForge is a platform for creating landing pages for Doma-tokenized domains with integrated on-chain negotiation via real-time chat.

 ## Enhanced Doma Protocol Integration